mapping-the-text/mapping-the-text/docs/_pages/about.md

 ## Space in Literature and Literature in Space

-At our (inaugural?) conference, Eugenia Afinoguénova noted being in the presence of fellow chronotopians, and Bakthin and the chronotope are guiding lights.
+At our (inaugural?) conference, Eugenia Afinoguénova noted being in the presence of fellow chronotopians, and Bakhtin and the chronotope are guiding lights.
 As Katerina Clark and Michael Holquist note, for Bakhtin, the chronotope is how people at different times and different places interact with reality.
 It is a localized space/time (in contrast to Kant’s universal